johnvh/advent-of-code-2016/README.md

-# Adevent of Code 2016
+# Advent of Code 2016

 Solutions to [Advent of Code 2016][aoc] problems.